-Tiles, Grout and Sealant
+Grout and Sealant

 After each bath or shower, we recommend you wipe any moisture off your tiles to help maintain their appearance and prevent build-up of dirt.
-Movement in the fabric of the house may cause seals to fail, when they should be replaced or repaired.
+Movement in the fabric of the house may cause seals to fail.